SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

 When more than one entry, used to locate the server address where a queue is located.
 Each entry in this list must have a corresponding entry in `spring:rabbitmq:addresses`.
 Only needed if you use a RabbitMQ cluster and wish to consume from the node that hosts the queue.
-See [Queue Affinity and the LocalizedQueueConnectionFactory](https://docs.spring.io/spring-amqp/reference/html/_reference.html#queue-affinity) for more information. // TODO: Proper link
+See [Queue Affinity and the LocalizedQueueConnectionFactory](https://docs.spring.io/spring-amqp/reference/html/#queue-affinity) for more information.

   Default: empty.